NeuroTechX/ntx_slack_archive/eegdata.md

  >btw, I spent a few minutes today trying to get your `muse-lsl` package working with the lowdown focus. the BLE dongle I got didnt seem to be working with `pygatt`. since my macbook does seem to support BLE, ill see if i can find a python package thatll work sans-dongle.
 Ill keep you posted

+10/17/2017 8:15 PM

+ **alexandre.barachant** :

+ >on mac, you can only use a BLED112 dongle with pygatt